 As mentioned previously, adjusting the height of the eyelid is an inexact science and patients aren't always symmetric after surgery.
 Its extremely important to have a discussion about expected results at the time of your consult.

 Ptosis surgery can be performed on its own, but can also be combined with upper blepharoplasty surgery.
-As with most other eyelid surgeries, Dr. Kapadia recommends taking two weeks off of work for most people, but many patients choose to return to work earlier.
+As with most other eyelid surgeries, Boston Eyelid Surgery recommends taking two weeks off of work for most people, but many patients choose to return to work earlier.